jma1ice/newsletterr/readme.md

 * HTML cards and other CSS to add some life to the UI
 * Additional email templates
 * Get recently added items
-* Add fallback for stat table if art is missing

 ---